OpenSource-It1/discord-music-and-radio-bot/README.md

 Reminder:

-• `prefix, the prefix that will be set to use the bot. \n`
+- `prefix`, the prefix that will be set to use the bot.
-• `your_token_here, the token of the bot available on the [Discord Developers](https://discord.com/developers) section.`
+- `your_token_here`, the token of the bot available on the [Discord Developers](https://discord.com/developers) section.
-• `embed & error, the [embed colours](https://encycolorpedia.com/) your bot will use in embeds.`
+• `embed & error`, the [embed colours](https://encycolorpedia.com/) your bot will use in embeds.
-• `owner, your ID to access developer-only commands if need be, to get your ID please refer to this Discord (article)[https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#:~:text=On%20Android%20press%20and%20hold,name%20and%20select%20Copy%20ID.].`
+• `owner`, your ID to access developer-only commands if need be, to get your ID please refer to this Discord (article)[https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#:~:text=On%20Android%20press%20and%20hold,name%20and%20select%20Copy%20ID.]

 # Acknowledgments